zethon/zethon.github.io/_posts/2019-05-22-help-for-david-pt1.md

 `}` - This simply marks the end of the function.

 What to note here is that `x` and `y` inside this function are **copies** of whatever variables we will pass in.
-This functions accepts arguments that are *passed by value*.
+This function accepts arguments that are *passed by value*.

+Here is the code where we actually use the function:

 ```
 someVariable1 = 3;